 New York Cares prides itself on a culture of excellence, defined by integrity, reliability and professionalism.
 We have been awarded The New York Times Nonprofit Excellence Award, which recognizes outstanding management practices, and the Peter F. Drucker Award for Nonprofit Innovation.
 The NonProfit Times, Crain’s New York, The Princeton Review and The Wall Street Journal have all recognized New York Cares as a top-notch employer.

-Reporting to the Officer, Volunteer Relations, the Volunteer Relations Manager is responsible for recognition and support of our full volunteer base.
+Reporting to the Officer, Volunteer Relations, the Volunteer Relations Manager is responsible for proper supervision and support of our full volunteer database.
 New York Cares volunteers mobilize on a variety of projects city-wide, providing support to hundreds of thousands of vulnerable New Yorkers each year.
-This role is accountable for designing and implementing recognition efforts for volunteers and Team Leaders.
-Proportional and consistent recognition allows our volunteers to see the impact of their service and feel valued for the work that they do.
-Volunteer retention is the success measure for an effective recognition program.
-The Volunteer Relations Manager will track volunteer retention to evaluate the effectiveness of our recognition program and other volunteer management functions.
+This role is accountable for fostering an environment where volunteers can thrive by providing exceptional customer service across several technology platforms and ensuring that all policies and procedures are upheld.
+To ensure a great volunteer experience, this role will elicit and provide feedback, and work through volunteer issues as they arise.
+The Volunteer Relations Manager will monitor volunteer satisfaction and engagement to evaluate the effectiveness of our support systems and other volunteer management functions.

 The Corporate Relations Officer will build and manage relationships with a portfolio of 50+ corporate partners to maximize revenue for community-based programs and to engage corporate employees in volunteerism.
 The ideal candidate will have the drive to implement creative strategies to grow our robust corporate sponsorship program which raises $4 million annually.